All Episodes

 Which is it?

-But I think the thing that our listener would be very most interested in, Bob Lee from radio station KSL in Salt Lake City called me today and he said, Lindsey, I must give you this over the wire.
+But I think the thing that our listener would be very most interested in, Bob Lee from radio station KSL in Salt Lake City called me today and he said, Lindsay, I must give you this over the wire.

 Yeah, that is news.

-I'd not heard that, Lindsey.
+I'd not heard that, Lindsay.

 They get special forms.

-And he said an asymptomatic person can be traveling from China or from India to America by the time they get here, could be contagious with this and spread it all across this land, and it is a drastic thing.
+By the time they get here, could be contagious with this and spread it all across this land.

-Now, How quickly does it spread, Lindsey?
+How quickly does it spread, Lindsay?

 Oh, it's airborne.

-Health officials around the world, including those in the United States, have long been known to lie about confirmed outbreaks of communicable diseases, and that's in that tabloid of New York Times.
+Health officials around the world, including those in the United States, have long been known to lie about confirmed outbreaks of communicable diseases.

-I'm sorry, but I believe that, Lindsey.
+I'm sorry, but I believe that, Lindsay.

 I do believe it.

-the stand, lindsey, began with the most horrific kind of
+All right, well, The Stand, Lindsay, began with the most horrific kind of biological accident you could imagine.

-the same as the old plague and if not what are the differences
+You say this new plague is not the same as the old plague, and if not, what are the differences?

 That means that a person can cough in the cabin of an airplane.